MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/base-image-lifecycle.md

 The Semi-Annual Channel is a twice-per-year feature update release with eighteen-month servicing timelines for each release.
 This lets customers take advantage of new operating system capabilities at a faster pace, both in applications (particularly those built on containers and microservices) and in the software-defined hybrid datacenter.
 For more information, see the [Windows Server Semi-Annual Channel overview](https://docs.microsoft.com/windows-server/get-started/semi-annual-channel-overview).

-Customers can also use Long-Term Servicing Channel releases, where a new major version of Windows Server is released every two to three years.
-Each Long-Term Servicing Channel release has five years of mainstream support and five years of extended support.
+For Server Core images, customers can also use the Long-Term Servicing Channel that releases a new major version of Windows Server every two to three years.
+Long-Term Servicing Channel releases receive five years of mainstream support and five years of extended support.
 This channel works with systems that require a longer servicing option and functional stability.

 The following table lists each type of base image, its servicing channel, and how long its support will last.